Last date modified: 2026-Jan-23

 - Click on the Transcripts Summary icon to expand the panel.

-To view and edit a Transcripts Summary from the Case Home tab:
+To view and edit a Transcript Summary from the Case Home tab:

 - Navigate to the Case Home tab.